 Appreciating Map Clarity

-Maribel’s territory boundaries were carefully colored in a dark shade, not too thick.
+Maribel’s territory boundaries were carefully colored a dark shade, and not too thick.
 They are darkened just enough to highlight the critical HMO system territory areas.
 I asked her to tell the specific color she chose.
 She wrote, “Map & Data: check Line box (color= 999999), transparency=50% then uncheck fill box.”
-Using a business map can get detailed.
+Business mapping can be detailed.
 I love it.